InstanceOfMichael/storyslots/readme.md

-# This is such a hack.

-*I am so sorry.* But it works!
+This is ugly and dirty. *I am so sorry.* But it works!

 Inspired by Lecture 1 of [Brandon Sanderson's course](http://www.writeaboutdragons.com/brandon_w2012/).